How to sit properly in an office chair

 1. Position your buttocks all the way back in the chair, ensuring that your back is supported by the chair's lumbar curve or a separate lumbar support cushion.
 This promotes the natural inward curve of your lower back and helps alleviate pressure on the spinal discs.

 2. Keep your spine in a neutral position by aligning your ears, shoulders and hips in a straight line.
 Avoid either slouching back or leaning too far forward, as this can strain your back muscles and compress your spinal discs.
-To find a happy medium in between, imagine a piece of string is pulling your chest upwards towards the ceiling.
-If this feels unnatural at first, engage your core muscles slightly, to support your spine without tensing up excessively.
+To find a happy medium in between, imagine a piece of string pulling your chest upwards towards the ceiling.
+If this feels unnatural at first, engage your core muscles slightly to support your spine without tensing up excessively.

-This might seem counterintuitive, because when we're tired we all feel like reclining in our chairs.
+This might seem counterintuitive because when we're tired, we all feel like reclining in our chairs.
 However, this actually puts too much pressure on the neck, shoulders and arms, so a neutral spinal position is much better.

 3. Let your shoulders rest naturally, without hunching or shrugging.
 Avoid tensing your shoulders or raising them towards your ears, as this can lead to neck and shoulder stiffness.
 If necessary, adjust the armrests of your chair to support your arms and shoulders in a relaxed position.